 The Best Approach

-Focus on characteristics that are relevant to the job.
+Focus on characteristics that are relevant to the job when asked to describe your character.
 What characteristics do you currently possess that this particular interviewer is probably hoping to find?
 Don’t try to mind-read here, but do keep the job description and likely work environment in mind when devising your list.
 Choose your words carefully.
 Below are some ideas to get your gears turning:

 - Not every job needs someone who is creative—some jobs need people who will follow a defined process in a careful, conscientious, or methodical way.